Using the NIST Framework to Help Non-Federal Organizations Protect Controlled Unclassified Information (CUI)

 4. Implement and maintain security practices both for your data, technology and physical locations

 While some cybersecurity frameworks require a certification, NIST 800-171 does not.
-Instead, non-federal organizations that access CUI while working with federal agencies are expected to implement NIST 800-171 and self-attest to meeting basic security standards to protect CUI.
+Instead, non-federal organizations that access CUI while working with federal agencies are expected to implement the framework and self-attest to meeting basic security standards to protect CUI.

 There are 14 core families of controls in NIST 800-171 that range from access controls and awareness to system and information integrity.
 To demonstrate compliance, you should ensure you have proper documentation in place that indicates you meet control specifications, complete interviews with team members who are responsible for maintaining your core NIST 800-171 responsibilities, and complete specific tests that show your controls effectively do what they’re intended to do.

-While self-attestation has generally been the compliance standard for contractors and subcontractors, an interim DFARS rule now drives a new DoD assessment methodology, including a new scoring component that reflects the level of implementation of the 110 controls outlined in NIST 800-171.
+While self-attestation has generally been the compliance standard for contractors and subcontractors, an interim DFARS rule now drives a new DoD assessment methodology, including a new scoring component that reflects the level of implementation of the 110 controls outlined in the framework.

 In early 2019, the DoD announced it intended to audit the DoD supply chain to ensure DFARs compliance.
-In the recent interim rule, by Nov.
+In the recent interim rule, as of Nov.
 30, 2020, all contractors and subcontractors are expected to post a current NIST 800-SP Assessment to the DoD’s Supplier Performance Risk System (SPRS).

 As a non-federal organization working with a federal agency, if you process, store, or transmit CUI, you are expected to comply with the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).

-If your organization fails to demonstrate you meet NIST 800-171 requirements, you may not be able work with federal agencies, and compliance failure could result in the government ending existing contracts with you.
+If your organization fails to demonstrate you meet the appropriate requirements, you may not be able to work with federal agencies, and compliance failure could result in the government ending existing contracts with you.

 It’s also important to note that if you are a prime contractor who works with subcontractors to complete terms of your DoD or other federal relationships, you are expected to ensure that all of those subcontractors also meet NIST 800-171 compliance.

-To evaluate if you are NIST 800-171 compliant, you can refer to “NIST MEP Cybersecurity Self-Assessment Handbook For Assessing NIST SP 800-171 Security Requirements in Response to DFARS Cybersecurity Requirements,” which is a step-by-step guide that can help assess how well your organization is doing in meeting NIST 800-171 requirements.
+To evaluate if you are NIST 800-171 compliant, you can refer to “NIST MEP Cybersecurity Self-Assessment Handbook For Assessing NIST SP 800-171 Security Requirements in Response to DFARS Cybersecurity Requirements,” which is a step-by-step guide that can help assess how well your organization is doing in meeting framework requirements.

 The NIST 800-171 framework within the Apptega cybersecurity and compliance platform supports all of the core 14 control areas and sub-controls needed to ensure NIST 800-171 compliance.
 You can use the Apptega solution to plan, implement and manage your NIST 800-171 controls and crosswalk other frameworks your organization uses (or plans to implement in the future) for complete, consolidated insight into your cybersecurity posture.